jimburton/php-routing-bootstrap/README.md

 # Basic routing setup for PHP

 The web root is the app folder.
-All scripts such as [connection.php](connection.php) are kept above the this folder.
+All scripts such as [connection.php](connection.php) are kept **above** this folder.
 This means that the scripts can't be loaded in a browser, accidentally or otherwise.
 As well as potentially doing something damaging, like destroying and rebuilding the database, they can fail in ways that give away information about your website.